History of AEK Athens F.C.: 1961–62 season

-AEK carried out the transfer of Panikos Krystallis, while Pavlos Emmanouilidis left.
-In January, Nikos Goumas completed the constructions on the Nea Filadelfeia Stadium, which was modernized with the reconstruction of its stands and by acquiring turf.
-The high competition with other teams, who proved to be more consistent, did not allow them to finish higher than the fourth place for a second consecutive season.
-Kostas Nestoridis stood up again, claiming the top scorer award for a fourth consecutive time.
+AEK signed Panikos Krystallis, while Pavlos Emmanouilidis left.
+In January, Nikos Goumas completed construction on the Nea Filadelfeia Stadium, which was modernized with the reconstruction of its stands and with the installation of a grass pitch.
+Strong competition from other clubs, which proved more consistent, prevented AEK from finishing higher than the fourth place for a second consecutive season.
+Kostas Nestoridis once again finished as the league's top scorer for a fourth consecutive time.